 Four Bar chain Mechanism is also known as the Quadric Cycle chain.
 The four Bar chain Mechanism will have four links, each of these links will form one turning pair.
 These four links can be of different lengths.

-According to Grashof’s law for a Four bar chain mechanism, the sum of the shortest and the longest link lengths should be greater than the sum of the other two links.
+According to Grashof’s law for a Four bar chain mechanism, for at least one link to be capable of making a full revolution, and the sum of the shortest and the longest link lengths should be greater than the sum of the other two links.

 One of the most important considerations for any mechanism is that one of the links should complete one complete revolution.
 Which will be the input crank for the mechanism.